bramwelt/gitolite/README.md

 *default*

- - `install_method`: The method of installation for gitolite.
-Options are `source` and `package`. *default*: package.

- - `repo_dir`: Directory of where the repos should live.

- - `user`: The [username][2] gitolite will use to manage all files and directories.
+ - `admin_user`: The [admin][2] user with the initial pubkey required to clone the gitolite-admin repo.

 # Recipes

-*default* - Does it all.
-Installs gitolite, sets up the git user,  configures the server.
+*default* - Installs gitolite and initializes the gitolite-admin repo.
-            Because gitolite requires a sshkey to get access, one will be generated during the installation, and the placed into an encrypted databag.

 # Author